 The best way to improve your BATNA for distributive negotiation is to create various alternatives through research.
 For example, if you’re in the process of ordering a large number of supplies from a vendor, it can be helpful to pursue several negotiations from different vendors at once.
 This better positions you to negotiate and achieve the best price possible by maximizing available benefits and even bouncing the possible alternative across vendors.

 Another key aspect of distributive negotiation is determining when you will walk away from the negotiation.
 For a distributive negotiation, this is usually a fixed price point.
 For example, you might decide ahead of time, based on conversations with stakeholders and management, that you’re willing to buy supplies for $5,000, but will walk away if the other party refuses to come to that level.

 It’s essential to determine your reservation point well before entering any negotiation, whether it’s a price you’re willing to pay, or what you’re willing to sell a product or service for.
 If you don’t determine this point before the negotiations begin, you could end up in a low-ball situation.

 3. Think About the Other Party Involved

-The distributive approach to negotiation involves acknowledging the differences that are inherent to both parties and understanding the basic definitions of BATNA and reservation point.
-When negotiating, keep those elements in mind and use them as strategies to achieve the best possible price.
-Remember, distributive bargaining involves taking home the largest slice of pie possible, a process that can require practice and additional training.
+The distributive negotiation approach involves acknowledging the differences that are inherent to both parties and understanding the basic definitions of BATNA and reservation points.
+When in a distributive negotiation, keep those elements in mind and use them as strategies to achieve the best possible price.
+Remember, distributive negotiation involves taking home the largest slice of the pie possible, a process that can require practice and additional training.